Almost everything we see, touch, use and experience in our daily lives is affected by man-made design.

 The means of communicating all of these fields of information would typically be via drawings – from simple pen-on-paper concept sketches to detailed technical drawings, and from beautifully rendered perspective drawings to precise, annotated contract drawings, but as importantly, as a means of clarifying the ideas of the designer.

-The full-time courses offered by Design Time are structured with the view to preparing students for careers in the professional world of building and interior design, and at the same time equipping them with the skills and the knowledge enablng them to explore other design disciplines such as furniture design, set design, textile design, product design..
+The full-time courses offered by Design Time (PTY) LTD are structured with the view to preparing students for careers in the professional world of building and interior design, and at the same time equipping them with the skills and the knowledge enabling them to explore other design disciplines such as furniture design, set design, textile design, product design..

-The student who is prepared to work hard will leave Design Time with a professional standard of draughtsmanship, coloured visual presentations, and an understanding of the design and decoration of interiors, buildings, objects and furniture.
+The student who is prepared to work hard will leave Design Time (PTY) LTD with a professional standard of draughtsmanship, coloured visual presentations, and an understanding of the design and decoration of interiors, buildings, objects and furniture.
 This will be reflected in a portfolio illustrating a diverse series of projects.
 Students will be required to complete assignments within the studio times (9.00 am to 2.00 pm), as well as outside school hours.
 An 85% class attendance is a prerequisite for completing examination projects.
-This, together with an assessment of the work completed throughout the year combine to qualify the student for either the Diploma Course – 1 year – or the Higher Diploma Course – 2nd year – in Interior Design.
+This, together with an assessment of the work completed throughout the year qualifies the student to enter their next year of study, and ultimately graduate.

 Students who have completed the course have found employment in a great variety of design fields, i.e. architectural firms, interior design and decorating studios, specialised design services, kitchens and contract interiors, etc. However, many students have successfully launched their own national and international design related businesses.